Troubleshooting Access to n8n on http://localhost:5678

 Setting the

-:- npm: If you installed n8n with npm, set the environment variable before starting n8n:
+WEBHOOK_URL:- npm: If you installed n8n with npm, set the environment variable before starting n8n:

-- Docker: When using Docker, include the
+export WEBHOOK_URL=http://your-domain.comthenn8n start - Docker: When using Docker, include the

-command or set it in yourdocker-compose.yml
+-e WEBHOOK_URL=http://your-domain.comoption in yourdocker runcommand or set it in yourdocker-compose.ymlfile.

 Important: Replace

-with the actual URL where your n8n instance is accessible.
+http://your-domain.comwith the actual URL where your n8n instance is accessible.
 If you’re running n8n locally for testing, you might temporarily use your machine’s IP address. - npm: If you installed n8n with npm, set the environment variable before starting n8n:

 4. Docker-Specific Troubleshooting